Top 10 Etiquette Questions AnsweredWords by Elaine Hilbelink

 Photos courtesy of Trent Bailey Photography

-Etiquette is something every bride will struggle with at some point during her wedding planning.
-It's important to maintain a balance: getting what you and your spouse want, while keeping loved ones' feelings in mind.
-We've gathered some of the most common etiquette questions we've received and compiled some possible solutions.
-We love helping with the in's and out's of destination wedding or honeymoon planning, so feel free to contact one of the Destination I Do team members with your questions!
+Etiquette is something every couple will struggle with at some point during their wedding planning.
+It's important to maintain a balance: getting what you and your spouse want, while keeping guest's feelings in mind.
+We've gathered the top 10 most common etiquette questions we've received and provided some tips for how to navigate them with ease and limited stress.
+We love helping with the particulars of destination wedding or honeymoon planning, so feel free to contact one of the Destination I Do team members with your questions!

 1. Since we’re doing a destination wedding, is it acceptable to also have other pre-wedding celebrations such as an engagement party, bridal shower and/or bachelorette party?

 A: Don't feel like you need to limit pre-wedding events.
 However, keep in mind that the expense of a destination wedding can be a bear on some people’s wallets and if you have several parties on top of that, they may start to really feel the pinch.
 You know your guests and their life circumstances better than anyone, so consider that when deciding which event(s) to have.
 Also, make sure your registry allows for some lower priced options for those who want to provide a gift, but are unable to afford higher priced items.
 You can consider the option of not registering for gifts for the wedding and allowing the guest's presence to be their present.
 Overall, if friends or family insist on throwing you a shower, don’t fight them over it, but make sure you recognize the entire financial outlay your guests are facing before adding more events to the roster.